stat545ubc-2023/collaborative-team20/(GRADED) TEAMWORK.md

    - [ ] Indicated to the TAs which PRs you would like to be graded by adding “(GRADED)” to the PR name

 **Exercise 4: GitHub Issues - complete individually**
    - [ ] Each team member should write a new Issue introducing themselves briefly.
-Tag each of your teammates in the body of your Issue. _pending @andrasszeitz, @whh1123_
+Tag each of your teammates in the body of your Issue. _pending @whh1123_
  - [ ] Each team member should respond to everyone’s introduction Issue